fernanda-palacios/pizza-parlour-cli/README.md

 *Note: The commands are divided by groups (`menu`, `order`, `pickup-or-delivery`) and each group has its own available comands (e.g. `cli menu see-full-menu`)(full documentation below)

 ### Menu and item id's
-The menu is organized based on item id's (first column), required to use the application.
+The menu can be found / modified in [menu.csv](https://github.com/fernanda-palacios/pizza-parlour-cli/blob/main/menu.csv)\
 <img src="various_readme_pictures/menu.png" alt="menu" height="350" width="250"/>

 ### Example usage of CLI/ documentation